-(vii) Changes to laws, regulations and policies
+(v) Changes to laws, regulations and policies

-Indian laws and securities regulations will affect the FPI Fund.
-If policy announcements or regulations are made that require retrospective changes in the structure or operations of the FPI Fund, these may impact the performance of the FPI Fund.
-There can be no assurance that regulations promulgated in the future would not have an adverse impact on the FPI Fund.
+Indian laws and securities regulations govern the Indian investments of the Fund.
+If policy announcements or regulations are made that require changes in the structure or operations of the Fund, these may impact the performance of the investments.
+There can be no assurance that regulations promulgated in the future would not have an adverse impact on the Fund.

-Any change in the regulatory framework governing foreign investment or any change in the SEBI (Foreign Portfolio Investor) Regulations, 2014 (including any changes with retrospective effect) which are more restrictive or make it difficult for the FPI Fund to make investments in India could adversely impact the performance of the FPI Fund.
+Any change in the regulatory framework governing foreign investments or any change in the FPI Regulations (including any changes with retrospective effect) which are more restrictive or make it difficult for the Fund to make investments in India could adversely impact the performance of the Fund.

 The Indian government restricts foreign investment in certain sectors.
 These restrictions have been progressively eased to permit foreign investments.
-There is no guarantee, however, that this policy of liberation will continue.
-Any reversal could have a retroactive effect and affect existing investments and could also impact the FPI Fund's ability to enforce negotiated rights.
+There is no guarantee, however, that this policy of liberalisation will continue.
+Any reversal or imposition of new restrictions could affect the existing and future investments of the Fund.